rdslade/CAN-232/howto.md

 In order to fully understand this, we need to discuss the `Station` class

 ## Station class
 For many of the lab updating scripts, we want the main operation to be repeatable.
 For that reason, I often implemented a sepearte class handling all actions that should be reproducable.
-This allows for an easy way to instantiate multiple instances of the class.
+This allows for an easy way to instantiate multiple instances of the class (hence seperate 'stations' where the programming happens).
 In the above example, we create a a `Station` using the ports specfied in the `devices` array, the CAN port it will be talking with, as well as a unique number to differentiate between each station (which is important in the communcation stage of the program).
 Each `Station` is added to an array tracking all of the Stations being programmed.

 A closer look at the `Station` class will reveal many of the details seen in the functionality of the program.